NVSL/QuadClass-Resources/README.md

 You will also build a quadcopter, which you can also keep.

-### ~~Keeping the Remote~~
+### Keeping the Remote

-~~The remote control, however, you cannot keep by default, because providing them for each student is too expensive.
-However, if you would like a remote control of your own, you can build one instead of the building the breakout board.
-If you wish to do this, talk to the instructor to get a parts list.
-You can order the parts, and assemble your robot during [the PCB assembly lab(Assembling-A-PCB/README.md).~~
+You cannot keep the remote you used in class.
+However, I a limited number of older remote boards that you can have if you really want one.
+Please talk to me near the end of the course, if you are interested.

 ### Returning the Equipment

-The PID test stand, flight control board, remote, and other miscelleneous equipment you borrow for the labs must be returned or replaced before I will assign you a grade in the course.
+The PID test stand, flight control board, remote, and other miscelleneous equipment you borrow for the labs must be returned or replaced (modulo normal wear and tear) before I will assign you a grade in the course.